nucleic/atom/docs/source/basis/observation.rst

   .. note::

-    As mentionned previously, |Signal| emits notifications in a different format.
+    As mentioned previously, |Signal| emits notifications in a different format.
 When calling (emitting) the signal, it will pass whatever arguments and keyword arguments it was passed as is to the observers as illustrated below.